Friday, January 13, 2012

 In February, six frustrating, doubt-ridden weeks later, we returned to Scott.
 Some days she’d be cooperative and soft in her body, other days diving onto the forehand and locking her neck.
 He saw signs of progress, so advised I stay on the same path, but the little light at the end of the tunnel had taken on a frustrating strobe-light feature.

-We muddled along this way until April, with a frustrating cycle of her cruising along, looking pretty, but feeling very flat and unresponsive.
-She would be unresponsive and hide behind the aids, so I would over-ride, then she would hide more, and I would over-ride more, until finally she’d do some dramatic ugliness, and then be really good for a while.
+We muddled along this way until April, with a frustrating cycle of her cruising along, looking pretty, but feeling very flat and unresponsive, and then be really good and quick-off-of-the-aids for a while.
 I would think we were past her “staleness,” as Scott termed it in February, only to have it show up again a few rides later.
 My other mounts were progressing consistently, but my own horse was consistently inconsistent.
 Despite all of the other horse’s progress, Venus’ lack of progress had me feeling like a failure as a trainer.

 Because of the dramatic trauma she had inflicted on her body, I worried that the problem was physical.
 I had the vet, chiropractor, massage therapist, shoer, saddle fitter, and other trainers look at her, and no one could find a physical reason for her lack of responsiveness.
 Which just added to the frustration–if she didn’t hurt, why couldn’t I get her to work correctly?

 It all came to a head in April (while a few students were watching, of course.
 I guess that’s the risk of having an open training program).
-Venus was cruising along, oblivious to my aids unless my aids got loud and ugly, then would over-react like I had abused her.
+Venus was cruising along, not really responding to my aids unless my aids got loud and ugly, then would over-react.
 I got off frustrated and in tears over Venus’ lack of ridablility.
-I was emotionally wrung out from fighting with her just to get her to do simple things, like trot from the walk when cued.
+I was emotionally wrung out.
 I decided that if she needed that much pressure to do the work, then I wasn’t the trainer for the job.
 I just don’t have it in me to use that kind of pressure every day– it was not worth the emotional cost.
 I felt like I had wasted 2 years and countless dollars trying to rehab her.
 Maybe she just wasn’t capable of the work.
 The strobe light at the end of the tunnel flickered to tomb-like darkness.

 As timing would have it, I was scheduled to take Secret and Sling to Scott for 3 days.
 I decided to take Venus for the first day, and then return with Sling for days 2 and 3.
-I figured if he couldn’t help me with her training block, at least he could help me put a sale price on her.
+I figured if he couldn’t help me with her training block, no one could.

 After I whined to Scott about my frustration, I put her to work, and as I expected, she looked ok.
 Flat, not responsive enough, but from the ground, she didn’t look nearly as bad as she felt.
 So he got on.